 Ramadan Fasting Times - How are they defined ?

-Fajr (Muslim dawn prayer) is defined as starting at the point at which the sun reaches 18 degrees below the horizon, which corresponds to the beginning of Astronomical twilight.
-It finishes at the point of sunrise.
-During the month of Ramadan, fasting is practised by muslims between the start of Fajr and astronomical sunset.
+The start of Fajr (the islamic dawn prayer) is defined as '...the point at which the sun reaches 18 degrees below the horizon..".
+This corresponds to the beginning of astronomical twilight.
+Fajr finishes at the point of sunrise.
+During the holy month of Ramadan, fasting is normally practised by muslims during daylight hours between the start of Fajr and astronomical sunset.

-Although there are tables online for Ramadan fasting times each year, the exact start and finish times for fasting each day will vary between different locations.
-Even in a relatively small island such as the UK, this can lead to significant differences, particularly if Ramadan falls close to either solstice, where the range of latitude we experience in these islands(ca 50-60 degrees N) can lead to big differences in sunrise and sunset times.
+Even in a relatively small island such as the UK, variations in both latitude and longitude can lead to significant differences between locations, particularly if Ramadan falls close to either solstice, when the range of latitude we experience in these islands(ca 50-60 degrees N) can lead to big differences in sunrise and sunset times.
+(If Ramadan falls in midsummer, when astronomical twilight lasts all night in much of mainland Britain, special arrangements for fasting times will apply).

-For anyone needing precise times for sunrise and sunset at their own location over the coming month, Almanac will calculate Sunrise and Sunset times for any location on any date from its precise latitude and longitude.
+For anyone needing precise times for sunrise and sunset at their own location over the Ramadan period this year, the Almanac app for MS Excel will calculate sunrise and sunset times for any location on any date from its precise latitude and longitude.

-It also calculates Astronomical, Nautical and Civil twilight periods, and will thus provide an accurate estimate of the start time for Fajr each day.
-The program will also give information on a wealth of possible astronomical observations, including the positions of the planets, moon and other celestial objects in the sky at any location, date and time.
+Almanac also calculates Astronomical, Nautical and Civil twilight periods, and will thus provide an accurate estimate of the start and finish times for Fajr, and hence the times for that year's Ramadan fasts, each day.
+The program will also provide information on a wealth of other possible astronomical observations, including the positions of the planets, moon and many other celestial objects in the sky at any location, date and time, and charts to show changes as the seasons progress.
+It will even provide a list of forthcoming solar and lunar eclipses.
 You can download the Excel app here.

-Since the calculations aren't date limited, you can use it for next and subsequent Ramadans.
+Since the calculations aren't limited to a single year, you can also use it for the 2026 and subsequent Ramadan periods.

 Comments